-Texas residents and visitors alike usually know about the desolate stretches of beach along the Padre Island National Seashore near Corpus Christi.
-And thousands visit the resort shores of South Padre Island each year.
-However, few people know about Boca Chica Beach, a stretch of sand at the southernmost point of Texas that combines the best qualities of those more famous Gulf of Mexico shorelines.
+While residents and visitors alike usually know about the desolate stretches of beach along the Padre Island National Seashore near Corpus Christi and thousands visit the resort shores of South Padre Island each year, Boca Chica receives surprisingly few visitors each year.

-Local residents do know about this spot, so it can get more crowded than you might expect, particularly on weekends.
+Most often, you'll only meet local residents at this remote destination, but it can get more crowded than you might expect, particularly on weekends.
 Bring a sack to carry out your own garbage and any you find left behind by less conscientious visitors.
-Refuge rules prohibit alcoholic beverages and unleashed pets; in addition, visitors should refrain from feeding wildlife and collecting or otherwise disturbing plants and wildlife.
+Refuge rules prohibit alcoholic beverages and unleashed pets; in addition, visitors should refrain from feeding wildlife and collecting or otherwise disturbing the